Home Site Map Postwar Lionel Modern Lionel Soviet Trains Contact Us

 Another view of the tender box.

-Has the insert (liner) and despite the imperfections, this box is still presentable as it is complete, square and sturdy!
-It is also the correct, early-style box containing the liner and with "2046" NOT "2046W" on the sides and end flaps -- a very, very uncommon box that most collectors have never seen!
+Has the insert (liner) and this box is solid: clean, complete, square and sturdy!
+It is also the correct, early-style 2046W "Middle Classic" box containing the liner.

 Photo of the tender box insert.

-With its prototypical, "scoop" tender and full complement of driving hardware, this clean, boxed 2046 & 2046W set is a great example of one of Lionel's larger steamer and deluxe tender combinations from the postwar era.
+With its prototypical, "scoop" tender and full complement of driving hardware, this spectacular 2046 & 2046W set will probably represent an upgrade for most collectors!
+This pair is a great example of one of Lionel's larger steamer and deluxe tender combinations from the postwar era.
 Both units were serviced and they are ready for your layout or display shelf.
-In addition, the rare 1950 boxes are very specific for each unit -- only the third time we have ever had them!

 Lonesome Tenders Looking for Mates: